iotaledger/identity.rs/docs/DID Communications Research and Specification/Interactions and Messages.md

 `callbackURL` as URL/String, e.g. `https://www.bobsworld.com/` or `https://www.aliceswonderland/serviceEndpoint`: Defines the URL (or API call) where a message is to be delivered to.

+`responseRequested` as Boolean, e.g. `true` or `false`: In messages where it is defined it asks the recipient of the message to repond in the form of an acknowledging report.
+This request can be honored, but doesn't have to be honored.
+The only exception to this behaviour is in `trust-ping`, where the acknowledging report is to be sent if and only if this field is `true`.
+If this field is undefined, it counts as `false`.

 `id` as String, e.g. `did:iota:3b8mZHjb6r6inMcDVZU4DZxNdLnxUigurg42tJPiFV9v`: An IOTA decentralized identifier.

 `didDocument` as JSON: An IOTA DID Document (see e.g. in <a href="#did-resolution">DID Resolution</a>).

-`responseRequested` as Boolean, e.g. `true` or `false`: In messages where it is defined a reponse is to be sent to a request if and only if this is `true`.
-Undefined counts as `false`.

 `comment` as String: A comment.
 Can be literally any String.